kshk123/create_reminders/chrome_extension/SETUP.md

 - ⚠️ **Deleting a reminder from the extension does NOT delete it from Apple Reminders**
   - You must manually delete reminders in the Reminders app
   - This is a limitation of the AppleScript API
-- 📝 The list name is "Create Reminders" (same as the extension name)
+- 📝 The default list name is "Create Reminders" (you can override per-send in the prompt)
 - 🔄 Editing a reminder in the extension doesn't update Apple Reminders
   - Send it again as a new reminder if needed

 ### Running the Bridge Automatically (Optional)

-If you want the bridge to start automatically when you log in:

-1. Create a LaunchAgent plist file (advanced - let me know if you need help with this)
-2. Or just run `./start-bridge.sh` whenever you need it
+The bridge bundle includes a launch agent plist and installer script.
+Use `./install-launchagent.sh install` from the bridge bundle to auto-start it on login, or run `./start-bridge.sh` manually when needed.

 ---